 Q. Is there any student car parking available on campus?

-A. We would recommend students refrain from bringing their vehicles to campus.
+A. No, students are discouraged from bringing cars with them.
 Birmingham offers a wide variety of public transport, all of which is very close to campus.

 Students who have a blue badge are invited to contact the Enabling Team by emailing email@example.com